roma-goodok/guca/README.md

 - **Frontend**: JavaScript/TypeScript with Three.js
   - Motivation: Three.js is a powerful 3D visualization library that leverages WebGL for creating advanced graphics.
 It is suitable for implementing a custom force-directed algorithm and provides the necessary tools for creating interactive 3D graph visualizations.

-- **Backend**: Go with a web framework (e.g., Gin, Revel, or Echo)
-  - Motivation: Go is a performant and efficient programming language with excellent concurrency handling.
-It is suitable for building a fast and responsive server-side application to support the frontend's interactive requirements.

-By using JavaScript/TypeScript with Three.js for the frontend and Go for the backend, The project aims to create a visually stunning, high-performance, and interactive graph visualization application that meets the project's vision and requirements.

 ## Links